krontech/chronos-cam-app/doc/testing/BASIC.md

     * The Auto record and Auto save checkboxes should be unselected.
     * The Enable Zebras checkbox should be selected.
     * The UI on Left Side checkbox should be unselected.
-    * The Upside-down Displa should be unselected.
+    * The Upside-down Display should be unselected.
     * Focus Peaking should be disabled, and the default colour should be green, and the threshold set to "Med"
     * The clock should be within 10 minutes of the current time, and should be counting up in realtime.
 3. Select the about tab, and verify the camera configuration.